Before You Start

 - Retrievers who have had no exposure to children;

 - Retrievers who were given up because of characteristics that are incompatible with children (for example, too energetic or mouthy);

 - Retrieves who have no documented history (stray dogs) with children;

 - Very young, exuberant dogs which might inadvertently harm children in rough play.

 Please see Kids and Dogs for more information.

-Although most rescue Goldens are housetrained, they still require time, patience and training to fit into their new families and be good citizens.
+Although most rescue retrievers are housetrained, they still require time, patience and training to fit into their new families and be good citizens.
 This training is an ongoing process.
-People who want to adopt a rescue Golden because they “don’t have time to train a dog” should think carefully about the time and commitment they have to give to any dog.
-Many of our Goldens have “rough edges” which need to be smoothed out with patience and time.
+People who want to adopt a rescue dog because they "don't have time to train a dog" should think carefully about the time and commitment they have to give to any dog.
+Many of our dogs have "rough edges" which need to be smoothed out with patience and time.
 For example, some need obedience training, are shy in new situations, or need to be in a family where someone is home much of the time due to separation issues.
-Senior Goldens are often the best choice for individuals or families with busy schedules.
+Senior retrievers are often the best choice for individuals or families with busy schedules.
 A quiet, gentle walk morning and evening and a restful day spent snoozing and waiting for their owners to return are often all a senior desires.